Tap Into Pittsburgh Water

 Water Quality

-Our commitment to water quality extends to a population of more than 500,000 people throughout Pittsburgh and its surrounding region.
-We are the largest combined water and sewer authority in Pennsylvania producing an average of 65 million gallons of water daily and providing drinking water to the majority of Pittsburgh.
+Our commitment to water quality extends to a population of more than 520,000 people throughout Pittsburgh and its surrounding region.
+Pittsburgh Water is the largest combined water and sewer authority in Pennsylvania, producing an average of 65 million gallons of water daily and providing drinking water to the majority of Pittsburgh.

-Ensuring the safe and reliable delivery of drinking water is our top priority.
-Our dedicated staff at the water treatment plant and in our lab are constantly monitoring and measuring the quality of our drinking water, running 3,000 tests each month to ensure that it meets (and even exceeds) all state and federal drinking water requirements.
+Ensuring the safe and reliable delivery of drinking water to this population is our top priority.
+Our dedicated team members at the Water Treatment Plant and in our lab are constantly monitoring and measuring the quality of our drinking water, running roughly 3,000 tests each month to ensure that it meets (and even outperforms) all state and federal drinking water requirements.

 Lead service line removal